 Baby is here!!
 Make sure to document when baby is weighed/measured, as well as if/when footprints are taken.
 Baby's size at birth is something moms always talk about any time they tell their birth story :)

 It's dad's turn!!
 If your partner has been taking photos up until this point, recruit a nurse or other member of your birth team to capture the first moments between the non-birthing parent and baby bonding on the outside for the first time.
 If older siblings are around, I love to capture them oooh and ahhhh over their brand new baby sibling.

 9. First family photo

 Again, if your partner has been in charge of the photos, grab a nurse or other birth team member to snap your first family photo together.

 Snag as many images you can of the star of the show - baby!!
 I always try to get in close for detail shots of the face, hands, feet, little wrinkles.
 Basically all the things we love to boop and smooch anytime we see a squishy new babe!

-If you’re overwhelmed with the idea of adding “take photos” to your list for your baby’s birthday (and you're located near southeast Nebraska), then I’m here for you!
-Send me a message with your due date and we can set up a coffee date to discuss all the details.
-Your initial consultation is always free - and the coffee (or tea/water/delicious treat) is on me :)
+If you’re overwhelmed with the idea of adding “take photos” to your list for your baby’s birthday, then I’m here for you!
+Send me a message to see if your due date is available .
+I'm always happy to hop on the phone to learn more about you and answer all your questions.